Updated SEPTEMBER 2025

 Full coverage of the launch of the Taupō service can be found here:

-On 15 June 2015 Sounds Air introduced Paraparaumu-Nelson services.
+On the 15th of June 2015 Sounds Air introduced Paraparaumu-Nelson services.
 The first flight was flown by Tim Johnson in Cessna 208B Grand Caravan ZK-SAY.
-Two return flights a day are operated on weekdays and one on Sundays.
+Two return flights a day were operated on weekdays and one on Sundays.
 At the same time the Paraparaumu-Blenheim service changed to the same frequencies.

 Pilatus PC12 ZK-PLT at Taupō on 9 March 2016 |